 There are a couple of hitches, though: SRAM doesn't supply individual replacement parts.
 The gear unit was only ever sold as a single part, and SRAM does not stock replacement parts for its internal-gear hubs in the USA.
 Also, an internal nut is destroyed in disassembly and is not available for replacement.
 Aaron's Bicycle Repair in Seattle, Washington, USA has had replacement nuts fabricated and sells them.
 Aaron is assembling a stock of spare parts and can rebuild these hubs.

-The SRAM 2007 technical manual (also available in German) covers removal and replacement from the shell and servicing the coaster brake.
-Instructions in the manual should be followed in connection with my PDF disassembly instructions.
-Note SRAM's warning about damaging the right-side outer dust seal during disassembly.
+The SRAM 2010 technical manual (also available in German) covers removal and replacement from the shell of all versions of the hub, and servicing the coaster brake.
+The instructions in the manual should be followed in connection with my PDF disassembly instructions.
+Note RAM's warning about damaging the right-side outer dust seal during disassembly.
 I'm not sure whether there is a workaround.

 Parts lists for all versions of the hub are in the SRAM 2010 spare parts catalog in English and German, but again, SRAM doesn't stock spare parts in the USA.

-Anti-rotation washers are different from those of other SRAM internal-gear hubs.
+Anti-rotation washers are different from those of other SRAM internal-gear hubs except the newer G8 hub.
 As this is a rotary-shifting hub, different anti-rotation washers are needed depending on the angle of dropout slots, as shown in SRAM's manuals.
 Shimano Nexus antirotation washers can be made to fit with some filing.

 The axle flats are aligned vertically to face the cable attachment forward.
-Except with vertical dropouts, the washers do not hold the axle flats parallel with the dropout slots, and so an older bicycle with narrow slots for other internal-gear hubs will need to have the slots filed.
-File the underside only, so as not to misalign the axle.
+Except with vertical dropouts, the washers do not hold the axle flats parallel with the dropout slots, and so an older bicycle with narrow slots will need to have the slots widened.
+File the underside of each slot only, so as not to misalign the axle.
 Also, the overlocknut spacing of this hub is 135 mm, and many bicycles need to have the frame respaced -- possible, though, only with steel frames.

 The chainline is 49 mm.
 The hub uses a non-standard sprocket, supplied only in sizes of 18 through 22 teeth.
 As it is a flat sprocket, it can be flipped over to double its wear life; also, its life can be greatly prolonged by replacing the chain frequently, or grinding away the hooks which a worn chain wears into sprocket teeth.
 The hub was available only for 32 and 36-hole spoking.

-Sheldon installed a SRAM 9-speed on one of his bikes and wrote about it here,
+Sheldon installed a SRAM 9-speed on one of his bicycles and wrote about it here.

 You may look up the gear ratios in his Online Internal Gear Calculator.